Fond du Lac, Wisconsin: Religion

-Business and industry
+Economy

-The largest employer in Fond du Lac is Mercury Marine, a division of the Brunswick Corporation.
-Mercury Marine, which has its world headquarters in Fond du Lac, is the largest maker of outboard motors in the world, employing approximately 2,500 people in its factory and offices.
+Fond du Lac's largest employer is Mercury Marine, a division of the Brunswick Corporation.
+Its world headquarters is in Fond du Lac.
+Mercury Marine is the world's largest maker of outboard motors, employing approximately 2,500 people in its factory and offices.
 Other industry includes Giddings & Lewis, a manufacturer of machine tools, owned by the Fives Group; Brenner Tank, a builder of transport tankers; Chicago Tube & Iron, a division of Olympic Steel; Saputo Cheese; and J. F. Ahern, a mechanical and fire protection company.

 Fond du Lac is also home to a Nielsen Corporation data gathering center.
-Other businesses include Charter Communications, Society Insurance and an office of Anthem.
+Other businesses include Charter Communications, Society Insurance, and an office of Anthem.

 Fond du Lac has one hospital, St. Agnes Hospital.

-Shopping

-The main retailers in Fond du Lac include Kohl's, Walmart, Target, T.J.
-Maxx, Mills Fleet Farm and Menards.
-The primary grocery stores consist of Walmart, Pick-n-Save, Aldi, Save-Alot, Festival Foods, and Piggly Wiggly, along with smaller and ethnic supermarkets.
-Forest Mall was torn down in the summer/fall of 2020, with Kohls remaining.
-As of early 2021, a Meijer is announced to replace a portion of the old mall, and a Big Lots and Hobby Lobby now replace the former Shopko.

-Culture
+Arts and culture

 Fond du Lac is the county seat of Fond du Lac County and the site of the Fond du Lac County Fairgrounds.
-The Fond du Lac County Fair takes place annually in late July.
+The Fond du Lac County Fair takes place in late July.

-Fond du Lac is also host to Walleye Weekend, an annual summer festival centered around the Mercury Marine National Walleye Fishing Tournament.
-Walleye Weekend, usually hosted on the second weekend in June is a "Free Family Fun Festival" held in Lakeside Park on the south shore of Lake Winnebago.
+Fond du Lac is also host to Walleye Weekend, a festival centered around the Mercury Marine National Walleye Fishing Tournament.
+Usually the second weekend in June, Walleye Weekend is a "Free Family Fun Festival" held in Lakeside Park on the south shore of Lake Winnebago.

-An annual fall festival is also held in September, called Fondue Fest.
-The festival was first held in September 2007 when a collaboration project between The Melting Pot and Brenner Tank created and set the Guinness World Record for the world's largest fondue set.
-The festival has been held since.
+Fondue Fest is held in September.
+It began in 2007, when a collaboration between The Melting Pot and Brenner Tank created and set the Guinness World Record for the world's largest fondue set.
+The festival has been held annually since.

 Fond du Lac has a children's museum, which displays rotating child-centric exhibits.